 Retainer fee agreements typically contain the following information:

-• Whether the fee is refundable
+- Whether the advance payment is refundable

-• Attorney’s hourly fees
+- Attorney’s hourly rates

-• Cost of specific legal services
+- Cost of specific legal services

 What Does an Attorney Do with the Retainer Fee?